ATO compliant vehicle log book template

 Important!
 Remember that if you're claiming car expenses as a tax deduction, you can only use the logbook method if you own the car.
 To approve any car expense deductions, the ATO will require proof that you own the car.

 After you have logged everything in, you can use the data to calculate your reimbursement.
-Because the formula is already present in the template, it is set to automatically calculate your reimbursement (note: this sheet uses the ATO standard automobile rate).
-For 2021, the mileage rate is $0.72.
+Because the formula is already present in the template, it is set to automatically calculate your reimbursement (note: this sheet uses the ATO official rate).
+For 2021/2022, the cents per km rate is $0.72.

 If you're curious about how it works, here's a quick rundown of how to calculate mileage reimbursement after you've entered all of your trips.

 Assume you drive your own vehicle for business and use the ATO standard rate.